zxc308/P4-tutorials/Teaching/Stanford_CS344_2018/README.md

 file, you have to fill in the parts that are marked with TODO.

 This example is based on [count-min sketch](http://theory.stanford.edu/~tim/s15/l/l2.pdf).
-In fact, we use two count-mi sketches which are reset with an offset equal to their half-life.
+In fact, we use two count-min sketches which are reset with an offset equal to their half-life.
 With every new packet coming in, we update the values of both sketches but we use only the ones of the least recently reset one to decide whether a packet belongs to a heavy hitter